 2021 unit information

-For Semester 1/Trimester 1 2021, teaching will be delivered in line with the most current COVIDSafe health guidelines.
-This may include a mix of online and on-campus activities.
-Please check your unit sites for announcements and updates one week prior to the start of Semester/Trimester.
+Unit delivery will continue to be provided in line with the most current COVIDSafe health guidelines.
+This may include a mix of on-campus and online activities.
+To find out how you are impacted, please check your unit sites for announcements and updates.
+Unit sites open one week prior to the start of each Trimester/Semester.

 Thank you for your flexibility and commitment to studying with Deakin in 2021.